vasi/lzopfs/README.md

 ### xz (multi-block only)

-For xz files produced by [pixz](https://github.com/vasi/pixz) or `xz -T`, there's an already an internal index that allows random access.
+For xz files produced by [pixz](https://github.com/vasi/pixz) or `xz` in its default threaded-mode, there's an already an internal index that allows random access.
 Perfect for lzopfs!

-Note that single-block xz files, the default produced by xz, are no good for lzopfs!
+Older versions of xz (before 2022) create single-block xz files, which are no good for lzopfs!
 They're one giant block, with no opportunity for random access.

 ### zstd (multi-frame only)